arnabdey73/blog/CHECKLIST.md

 ## Next Steps
 1. Apply custom CSS to your Hashnode blog
+2. Choose between standard cover images or full-width hero banners
-2. Set up Giscus for comments
+3. Set up Giscus for comments
-3. Connect a newsletter service
+4. Connect a newsletter service
-4. Add reading time to all blog posts
+5. Add reading time to all blog posts
-5. Optimize your blog's performance with the suggested techniques
+6. Optimize your blog's performance with the suggested techniques